Scalable Kernelization for Maximum Independent Sets: Related Work

 A common theme among algorithms for these (and other) NP-hard problems is that of \emph{kernelization}---reducing the input to a smaller instance that, when solved optimally, optimally solves the original instance.
 Rules that are used to reduce the graph while retaining the ability to compute an optimal solution are called \emph{reductions}.
 Reductions and kernelization have long been used in algorithms for the minimum vertex cover and maximum independent set problems~\cite{abu-khzam-2007,chen-1999,bodlaender-kernelization-2013,tarjan-1977}, for efficient exact algorithms and heuristics alike.

-\subsubsection{Exact Algorithms.}
+\subsection{Exact Algorithms}

 Butenko et al.~\cite{butenko-correcting-codes-2009} and Butenko and Trukhanov~\cite{butenko-trukhanov} were able to find exact maximum independent sets in graphs with thousands of vertices by first applying reductions.
 Further works have introduced reductions to more quickly solve the maximum clique problem~\cite{sansegundo2016a,verma2015solving} and enumerate $k$-plexes~\cite{conte2017fast}.
 Though these works apply reduction techniques as a preprocessing step, many works apply reductions as a natural step of the algorithm.
-Reductions were originally used to reduce the running time of the brute force $O(n^22^n)$ algorithm to the $O(2^{n/3})$ time algorithm of Tarjan and Trojanowski~\cite{tarjan-1977}, and to give the current best polynomial space algorithm with running time of $O^*(1.1996^n)$ by Xiao and Nagamochi~\cite{xiao2017exact}.
+Reductions were originally used by Tarjan and Trojanowski~\cite{tarjan-1977} to reduce the running time of the brute force $O(n^22^n)$ algorithm to time $O(2^{n/3})$, and reductions are further used to give the fastest known polynomial space algorithm with running time of $O^*(1.1996^n)$ by Xiao and Nagamochi~\cite{xiao2017exact}.
 These algorithms apply reductions during recursion, only branching when the graph can no longer be reduced~\cite{fomin-2010}---known as the \emph{branch-and-reduce} method.

 Akiba and Iwata~\cite{akiba-tcs-2016} were the first to show the effectiveness of the branch-and-reduce method for solving the minimum vertex cover problem in practice for large sparse real-world graphs.
 Using a large collection of reductions, they solve graphs with millions of vertices within seconds.
 In contrast, the vast majority of instances can not be solved by the MCS clique solver~\cite{tomita-recoloring} within a 24-hour time limit~\cite{akiba-tcs-2016}.
-However, as later shown by Strash~\cite{strash2016power}, many of these same instances can be solved just as quickly by first kernelizing with two simple standard reductions \ifFull(namely, isolated vertex removal and vertex folding reductions)\fi and then running MCS.
+However, as later shown by Strash~\cite{strash2016power}, many of these same instances can be solved just as quickly by first kernelizing with two simple standard reductions \ifFull(namely, isolated vertex removal and vertex folding reductions) \fi and then running MCS.

-\subsubsection{Heuristic Algorithms.}
+\subsection{Heuristic Algorithms}